metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 In order to support assets that can have customizable behavior, a new asset class will be introduced into Token Metadata’s `Token Standard` struct.
 This new token standard will allow for flexible configuration of various lifecycle rules, which will be triggered at specific actions:

 - Burn
+- Create
 - Delegate
+- Migrate
 - Mint
+- Print
 - Revoke
 - Transfer
 - Update
+- Utility
-- Use
+- Verify

 These lifecycle rules will be configured by creators – e.g., creators may choose to include rules for transfer restrictions (e.g., for royalties enforcement) or only allow updates with an additional signer present in the transaction.

 Interaction with assets will be provided by Token Metadata:

 1. Transfer instructions (and other spl-token instructions) are now sent to Token Metadata instead.
 2. Token Metadata will expose new versioned instructions under an unified and simplified API.
 Spl-token proxy instructions are close to the existing instruction interface with the addition of a new required `authorization_rules` account argument.
-E.g., `CreateMetadataAccount` and `UpdateMetadata` are replaced with `mint` and `update`.
+E.g., `CreateMetadataAccount` and `UpdateMetadata` are replaced with `Create` and `Update`.
 3. The `authorization_rules` account can be easily discovered on-chain using account derivation or via the Metaplex Read API, an RPC indexing extension run by many existing RPC providers.

 ## Extending the `TokenStandard`

-A new asset class on the Token Metadata will be added to the `TokenStandard` struct:
+Programmable Non-Fungibles (`pNFT`) are represented as a new asset class on the Token Metadata's `TokenStandard` struct:

 ```rust
 pub enum TokenStandard {